-Last reviewed on 25 February 2024
+Last reviewed on 25 Septrmber 2024

 The Group is committed to maintaining high standards of corporate governance.
 The Board recognises the importance of good corporate governance under AIM Rule 50 and is accountable to the Company’s shareholders and stakeholders for its adoption throughout the Group.
 To facilitate this, we have adopted the Quoted Companies Alliance Corporate Governance Code 2018 (QCA Code).